nebulasio/nebdocs/docs/dapp-development/mainnet.md

 ## Contribution

-Feel free to join Nebulas Mainnet.
-If you did find something wrong, please [submit a issue](https://github.com/nebulasio/go-nebulas/issues/new) or [submit a pull request](https://github.com/nebulasio/go-nebulas/pulls) to let us know, we will add your name and url to this page soon.
+Feel free to join the Nebulas Mainnet.
+If you have found something wrong, please [submit an issue](https://github.com/nebulasio/go-nebulas/issues/new) or [submit a pull request](https://github.com/nebulasio/go-nebulas/pulls) to let us know, and we will add your name and url to this page as soon as possible.